-American Safety Council offers a wide range of training programs that can help you through the COVID-19 pandemic, including two free certificate courses: Pandemic Influenza and Infection Control — Handwashing.
+American Safety Council offers a wide range of training programs that can help you through the COVID-19 pandemic, including two certificate courses: Pandemic Influenza and Infection Control — Handwashing.
 It is critically important for everyone to understand the crisis we're facing and learn actionable ways to slow the spread of disease.

 Pandemic Influenza Course

 Learn everything you need to know about pandemics, including ways people and businesses can help slow the spread of disease.
 This 30-minute course explains best practices for protecting your health during a pandemic.

 The Infection Control — Handwashing course will teach you how effective handwashing reduces the spread of disease.
 This 15-minute course explains how health care experts wash their hands to avoid spreading infections.

 Other online certificate courses provide vital health and safety information, including:

 Online training during the pandemic also lets teens make progress toward one of their most highly anticipated milestones: getting their first driver's license.